 I have always been a “budget traveler with exceptions” at heart.
 Meaning:

-- I stay in budget hostels (with at least an 8.7 rating, however – my germophobic upbringing would never forgive me)
+- I stay in budget hostels (with at least an 8.7 rating, however – my germaphobic upbringing would never forgive me)

-- I travel with budget airlines and by bus, even if that meant traveling for 14 hours nonstop (you can also read a creative nonfiction piece I wrote about that experience)
+- I travel with budget airlines and by bus, even if that means traveling for 14 hours nonstop (you can also read a creative nonfiction piece I wrote about that experience on Allegory Ridge)

-- I occasionally cook my own food (though unfortunately, hostel kitchens are often badly equipped or gross)
+- I occasionally cook my own food (though unfortunately, hostel kitchens are often badly equipped)

-- I prioritize free attractions first (walking tours, museums, parks)
+- I prioritize free attractions first (including walking tours, museums, parks)